 But crypto does have some security issues that are unique to the sector.

-You also need to be wary of exchange hacks.
-Some of the worst hacks in crypto history have seen billions of dollars stolen, much of which was never returned.
+You also need to be wary of crypto scams, because worst hacks in history have seen billions of dollars stolen.

-To keep your investment safe, make sure you never leave funds in an exchange wallet unnecessarily.
-You can purchase one of the most trusted hardware wallets instead.
+To keep your investment safe, do not leave funds in an exchange wallet.